shashichander009/sqlalchemy-postgresql-project/README.md

 Now go the root folder then to the frontened folder.

-Open index.html in your favourite browser.
+Finally, Open index.html in your favourite browser and click on relevant buttons to view charts.

 ### TO DELETE DATABASE